Dennis' 7 Dees logo

 • Think in layers—tree canopy, understory plants, and groundcovers.

-• Be sure to choose nursery grown stock from responsible suppliers—digging from the wild contributes to the decline and extinction of natives in their natural habitat.
+• Choose nursery-grown plants from responsible suppliers (7 Dees!)—digging directly from the wild contributes to the decline and extinction of natives in their natural habitat.

 • With smaller flowering plants, use several of the same variety in a clump so pollinators will notice them more readily.

-• Don’t forget to add water with a bird bath or a fountain!
+• Don’t forget to add water with a bird bath or a water fountain!

 A Comprehensive List of Pacific Northwest Native Plants